CumulusNetworks/docs/README.md

 ## Contributing

-This repository will contain the documentation hosted at docs.cumulusnetworks.com Commits to the master branch will build and deploy
+This repository will contain new development and content added to the docs, and will remain private.
+The master branch will sync with the public docs repository The develop branch will build and deploy to docs-qa.cumulusnetworks.com upon commit This branch will contain new features and content for review.

 If you would like to contribute to the site, please fork and submit a pull request